 The YMCA is another large building off Parker's Piece, right next to the Kelsey Kerridge.
 The dance studio (7.6m by 11.9m) is on the first floor and has mirrors on one wall.
 There is also a lower lounge (6.0m by 10.7m of usable floor with seating space to one side).

 University Sports Centre

 This is a new building complex out to the west of the city.
 Some public CDC DanceSport and closed CUDT or CURnR team practices are held out there.
 The full address is Cambridge University Sports Centre, Charles Babbage Road, Cambridge CB3 0FS.
-Older maps will not include this facility.
+Older maps will not show this facility at all.
 We are mostly using the MultiPurpose room upstairs, which is sometimes subdivided into Studios 1 and 2.